BLA22003057/LinearMechanism/design/design choices.md

 ###### Mechanical Advantage
 A mechanism with gears can always have its mechanical advantage changed to be able to lift more or less weight, with a faster or slower speed.
 This makes the mechanism we are developing very adaptable to different loads.

+## Which gear type is best for this application?

+There are many different types of gears, each with their own individual purpose.

+###### Rack and pinion or spur gears?

+For the final design, we decided that a pair of spur gears would be easiest to produce, and also easiest to design a frame to hold the gears on.
+A rack and pinion would also be larger overall in size, which would increase production time.

+###### What type of spur gear?

+There are a few types of spur gears that were worth considering: Parallel axis, Helical, Internal + External, and Bevel.

+Each gear has varying complexity, strength, and resistance.
+As we are 3D printing the gears, we